bradley-woods/tech230-vagrant-intro/nginx_deployment.md

 - To change the permissions of a file, use the following longhand command:

-    ```bash
+    ```console
     $ chmod <access-group>+<permissions> <file-name>
     ```

-    > Where access-group is a character representing the type of user (owner, group or everyone else) and permissions are the standard permissions written out e.g. `rwx` for read, write and execute
+    > **Note:** access-group is a character representing the type of user (owner, group or everyone else) and permissions are the standard permissions written out e.g. `rwx` for read, write and execute

     **Longhand Permissions Character Codes:**